 If you’ve been to a local cha chaan teng, chances are you’ve heard of this local coffee and tea drink.
 For the days when you can’t decide between tea and coffee, this is the drink for you.
 It’s simple: Mix together hot coffee, hot black tea, and top it off with some evaporated milk (Black & White brand is the norm here).
 Best served iced.

 Let’s face it, we’re a sucker for that calorie-dense, cloyingly sweet Starbucks frappuccino.
-Whether it’s mocha, vanilla, green tea, this icy treat is hard to beat.
+Whether it’s mocha, vanilla, mango, or green tea, this icy treat is hard to beat.
 Fortunately, you can make this right in your kitchen as long as you’ve got a blender.
-All you need is chilled strongly brewed coffee, lots of ice, and whatever syrup you can get your hands on.
+All you need is chilled and strongly brewed coffee, lots of ice, and whatever syrup you can get your hands on.
+Make things easy for yourself and prepare your coffee with Nespresso’s Freddo Intenso for an intense and full-bodied experience, and pop it into the fridge for a hassle-free cooldown.
 Don’t forget the whipped cream!

 As we’ve mentioned before, the traditional way to serve Vietnamese coffee is over ice with lots and lots of condensed milk.
 A spin on this recipe is the egg coffee, which may sound icky to most but we promise it’s a creamy drink akin to a liquid tiramisu.
 Originating in Hanoi during the First Indochina War, Nguyen Van Giang whisked in egg yolks into a customer’s coffee as a substitute for the shortage of milk.
 His recipe was such a hit that he opened Café Giang, where his son still serves the original recipe to this day.
 Of course you don’t just crack an egg into your morning coffee: Simply whisk the egg yolks with sugar or condensed milk until it becomes a rich sugary foam and add it to your coffee.